mwaylabs/generator-m-ionic/docs/guides/development_intro.md

 gulp build
-gulp build --force-build # build despite linting errors gulp build --minify # minifies javascript, CSS, HTML and images.
+gulp build --force-build # build despite linting errors gulp build --minify # minifies javascript, CSS, HTML and images. gulp build --cachebust # generates hashes and puts them at the end of css/js files
 ```

 As you usually don't run this command directly, but rather implicitly by running any build-related Cordova task like `gulp --cordova "run ios"` these options can be passed to those Cordova commands as well.